 On July 9, 1941, 205 Commonwealth was purchased from the McKeans by Marie C. Sullivan.
 She previously had lived in an apartment at 291 Commonwealth.
 In November of 1941, she applied for (and subsequently received) permission to remodel 205 Commonwealth and convert it from a single-family dwelling into a lodging house.

-By the fall of 1942, 205 Commonwealth was the headquarters of the Pan-American Society of Massachusetts.
-In 1941, it had been located at 115 Commonwealth.
-The Society was formed (according to an April 6, 1941, Boston Globe article) “at a time when the friendly relations between the Americas are of increasing importance.”
+In October of 1942, 205 Commonwealth became the headquarters of the Pan-American Society of Massachusetts.
+In 1941, it had been located at 115 Commonwealth, and then temporarily in Cambridge and at the Natural History Society building at 234 Berkeley.
+The Pan-American Society was formed (according to an April 6, 1941, Boston Herald article) “at a time when the friendly relations between the Americas are of increasing importance.”

 On September 11, 1946, 205 Commonwealth was purchased from Marie Sullivan by The Duncanbury School of Arts.

 Duncanbury School had been founded in 1945 by Miss Evelyn M. Duncanson and Miss Helen M. Canterbury.
 Miss Canterbury (who also was a piano teacher) was president and Miss Duncanson was secretary-treasurer; they lived at 238 Hemenway.

 On October 21, 1949, 205 Commonwealth was purchased from The Duncanbury School of Arts by Massachusetts Memorial Hospitals, Inc., operators of the Boston University’s hospitals and medical services.
 It had purchased 203 Commonwealth in June of 1949.